MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ![Module Output and Columns](images/tutorials/basicmechanics/ItemModel_6.png "Module Output and Columns")

 ### Fill Your Table with Data
-We want to get the necessary information from the defined input image *inImage*.
+We want to get the necessary information from the defined input image <field>inImage</field>.
 We want the module to update the content whenever the input image changes.
 Therefore, we need a *Field Listener* calling a Python function whenever the input image changes.
 Add it to your *Commands* section.

 {{< highlight filename="MyItemModelView.script" >}}
 ```Stan